JuanCely999/Economist-portfolio/README.md

 ### Analyzing the Spatial Configuration of Agriculture The Colombian Case
 ### Perception of the economy of Latin America and the Caribbean due to COVID-19: an analysis of sentiments on Twitter

+## Study Projects
+In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.
+### Primary care medical study PowerBiR